[Azure] Auto-scaling SQL Database DTUs using Azure Automation

 ③ Select "+Add" to add an Automation account

-*1) Be sure to select "Yes" to create an Azure execution account ⇒
+*1) Make sure to select "Yes" for creating an Azure Run As account. ⇒

-Add the module to the added Automation account
+Add a module to the added Automation account

-Az.Account Module to manage all Azure credentials and common configurations
+Az.Account A module to manage all Azure credentials and common configurations

-Az.Automation Modules that manage information about Azure Automation
+Az.Automation Module that manages information about Azure Automation

-SqlServer Module with new cmdlets to support the latest SQL features
+SqlServer Module with new cmdlets that support the latest SQL features

 ⑥ Select "Module Gallery"